FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 ---
 layout: post
-title: How To Add Modpacks to Your Server
+title: How To Add Modpacks to Your Minecraft Server
 category: Modifications
 tags: General
 permalink: minecraft/modifications/general/adding-modpacks